-Offer an audio-visual experience tailored for each product and area, communicating key priorities, and creating live ambience through the activation of audio solutions in 1,200

-Apply the new food and beverage strategy and business model to 235 stores across the country, based on our mission to strengthen our entertainment destination identity

-Enhance the digitalization of the instore gaming journey via OPAP Store app and reach 70,000 active players per month
+- Offer an audio-visual experience tailored for each product and area, communicating key priorities, and creating live ambience through the activation of audio solutions in 1,200 additional stores - Apply the new food and beverage strategy and business model to 235 stores across the country, based on our mission to strengthen our entertainment destination identity - > Enhance the digitalization of the instore gaming journey via OPAP Store app and reach 70,000 active players per month by the end of 2023.

-Our distribution network is one of the largest exclusive commercial networks in Greece, through which We are committed to maintaining a sales network that offers state-of-the-art products and services to we offer our games and services.
-In total, 3,401 OPAP stores, 363 PLAY stores, 10,477 independent points our broader customer base, while also contributing to its smooth and successful operation by investing of sale and 1,560 street vendors that distribute SCRATCH tickets and passive lotteries, make up OPAP's in our partners' operations and providing support through various initiatives. network in Greece.
+Our distribution network is one of the largest exclusive commercial networks in Greece, through which we offer our games and services.
+In total, 3,401 OPAP stores, 363 PLAY stores, 10,477 independent points of sale and 1,560 street vendors that distribute SCRATCH tickets and passive lotteries, make up OPAP's network in Greece.
 In Cyprus, 202 OPAP stores offer our games.